thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

         ],
 ```

-###### Subsection "timeseries"
+###### Key settings for "timeseries"
-Configuration in this subsection provides settings for processing data on Modbus server, which will be interpreted in ThingsBoard platform instance as telemetry of device.
+Configuration in this unit provides settings for processing data on Modbus server, which will be interpreted in ThingsBoard platform instance as telemetry of device.

 | **Parameter** | **Default value**   | **Description**                                                                              |
 |:-|:-|-